-This account isn’t really a retirement account, but many people, including myself, use our health savings accounts as de-facto Roth IRAs.
+This account isn’t really a retirement account, but many people, including myself, use health savings accounts as defacto Roth IRAs.
 Therefore, I am going to briefly touch on them.

 You can read more information about this strategy in this post I wrote.

 Many investors also invest in a taxable account.
-This is an account that is not tied to retirement in the way the IRS looks at it.
-This means you are free to withdraw money, without penalty, whenever you feel like it.
-It also means it doesn’t have the favorable tax treatment like retirement accounts either.
+This is an account not tied to retirement in the way the IRS looks at it.
+So you are free to withdraw money from it, without penalty, whenever you feel like it.
+But it doesn’t have the favorable tax treatment like retirement accounts do.

-Therefore, most of your investing money should first go into retirement accounts before you put that money into a taxable account because of the fact that the money grows in the retirement accounts without dealing with taxes.
+Therefore, the best tax-efficient investing strategies begin with first investing your money into retirement accounts before you put that money into a taxable account.
+This is due to the fact that the money can grow in retirement accounts without dealing with taxes.